microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 ### Task 8: Add a deployment slot for the "staging" version of the site

 2. Next, you need to add the "staging" deployment slot to the web app.
 This is used during a deployment to stage the new version of the web app.
 This is going to require some manual code because there is not a wizard for this resource type.
-Click on the TailspinToysWeb web app resource to locate its JSON code.
+Select the TailspinToysWeb web app resource to locate its JSON code.
 Then, add this code to the "resources" array, just below the element for the application insights extension.
     ```
     {
         "apiVersion": "2015-08-01",